 This post may contain affiliate links.
 Read the full disclosure

-Are you looking for the best day trips from Los Angeles?
+Are you looking for the best day trips from Los Angeles with kids?
 Los Angeles is known for its bustling streets, lively culture, and endless entertainment options.
 However, having recently been in the city for a few days I found that myself and my family need a break from the city’s chaos.

 Thankfully, there are many exciting destinations within a few hours’ drive of Los Angeles that offer a change of scenery and a chance to reconnect with nature.

 The Best Family Day Trips From Los Angeles

 If you’re anything like me, you know that there’s nothing quite like exploring a new city with your whole family.
 And when that city is Los Angeles, the options for adventure are endless!

 From the sunny Southern California beaches and world-famous amusement parks to its vibrant neighbourhoods and cultural attractions, there’s something for everyone in the City of Angels.

 But if you’re looking to venture beyond the city limits and discover the surrounding areas, you’re in for a real treat.

 Whether you’re a first-time visitor or you’ve spent a lot of time in Los Angeles, these day-trip destinations are sure to capture your sense of adventure and leave you with unforgettable family memories.